Stephanie Wynne-Jones

 Stephanie Wynne-Jones is an Africanist archaeologist, whose research focuses on East African material culture, society and urbanism.
-She is Senior Lecturer and Deputy Head of the Department of Archaeology at the University of York.
-She previously worked as Assistant Director of the British Institute in Eastern Africa (2005-2008) and remains a Trustee and Member of the BIEA Governing Council.
+She is Professor and Head of the Department of Archaeology at the University of York.
+She previously worked as assistant director of the British Institute in Eastern Africa (2005–2008) and remains a Trustee and Member of the BIEA Governing Council.
 In 2016, Wynne-Jones was elected to Fellowship of the Society of Antiquaries of London.
 Wynne-Jones is one of the Core Group at the Danish National Research Foundation Centre of Excellence in Urban Network Evolutions (Urbnet), Aarhus University.
 Between 2015 and 2017 she was a Pro Futura Scientia Fellow at the Swedish Collegium for Advanced Study, Uppsala.

 Research

 Wynne-Jones' research has explored the medieval history of eastern Africa, with a focus on the Swahili coast and the caravan trade that connected it with the African interior.
 She has directed a series of projects across east Africa, including at Kilwa Kisiwani in southern Tanzania, at Vumba Kuu on the Kenya coast, on Mafia Island, at Ujiji by Lake Tanganyika and on Zanzibar.
 Her 2016 monograph draws on these multiple research projects to develop the idea of a distinctive system of value and engagement with material culture to be found on the precolonial Swahili coast.
 She is joint editor with Adria LaViolette of The Swahili World.

 She is part of a network that have been exploring the Global Middle Ages and has co-written a response to Gordon Childe's seminal article What Happened in History?
 Her current research project examines the urban ecology of early settlement on Zanzibar.
 Wynne-Jones research also focuses on archaeological theory - exploring social complexity by challenging the idea unilineal social progress through archaeology.